-Most of the time, when a rabbit is startled by a loud unfamiliar sound, it would run away from it extremely fast.
+Most of the time, when a rabbit is startled by a loud unfamiliar sound, it will run away from it extremely fast.

-Preventing your rabbit from doing its instinct to run away would make their shock worse because they would feel trapped and unable to run away to safety.
+Preventing your rabbit from acting on its instinct to run away would make their shock worse because they would feel trapped and unable to run away to safety.

-So if your rabbit is enclosed in a cage and you expect that there’s gonna be a fireworks show tonight, consider letting your rabbit free roam for the time being.
+So if your rabbit is enclosed in a cage and you expect that there’s going to be a fireworks show tonight, consider letting your rabbit free roam for the time being.

 How long can a rabbit survive before dying caused by a loud noise?

 But there are several reports of rabbits that died in as little as 12 hours after being so terrified of fireworks.
-The rabbit in the example likely died due to a heart attack or stroke due to how fast it died.
+The rabbit in the example likely died due to a cardiac arrest or stroke due to how fast it died.

-A rabbit that’s stressed could stop eating.
+A stressed rabbit could stop eating.
 Rabbits that are not eating are at risk of developing dangerous digestive conditions like GI stasis and diarrhea that can be life-threatening if not treated.

-When should you bring your rabbit to a veterinarian to prevent them from dying caused by loud noises?
+When should you bring your rabbit to a veterinarian to prevent it from dying caused by loud noises?

-You should bring your rabbit to a veterinarian if they are exhibiting signs of distress like squealing, grunting, shaking, heavy breathing, and restlessness.
+You should take your rabbit to a veterinarian if they are exhibiting signs of distress like squealing, grunting, shaking, heavy breathing, and restlessness.

-You should also watch out for any behavioral and bowel changes a few days later.
-Your rabbit might get better after being scared by a loud sound then get traumatized by it.
+You should also watch out for any behavioral or bowel changes a few days later.
+Your rabbit might get better after being scared by a loud sound, then get traumatized by it.

 If you did notice any changes in your rabbit’s behavior or bowel movements, you should contact a rabbit-savvy veterinarian for proper advice.